-The consultant, Four Elements, LLC, worked to ensure that the major LCI-related methodological decisions (allocations rules, etc.) were consistent with the EUROFER and other stainless steel-related LCI studies to the extent that the confidentiality of all studies has been respected.
+First Environment worked to ensure that the major LCI-related methodological decisions (allocations rules, etc.) were consistent with the EUROFER and other stainless steel-related LCI studies to the extent that the confidentiality of all studies has been respected.

-This LCI will be the most comprehensive, current record of environmental inflows and outflows associated with the production of molybdenum products.
+This LCI will be the most comprehensive, current record of environmental inflows and outflows associated with the production of molybdenum chemicals.
 However, it should be borne in mind that LCA, like any other scientific/quantitative study, is a far from perfect tool.
 There is inherently some margin of error due to various limitations such as imperfections of data and unavailability of some relevant data.